 Quail eggs are so tiny and cute, I’ve always wanted to try them.
 I decided to hard boil the quail eggs and top them with a little horseradish, a nice salty caviar, and black lava sea salt.
 Tasty bites!

 Another option would be to serve soft-boiled or fried quail eggs on toast points.
 And if you’re feeling fancy, quail eggs would be delicious on blini with smoked salmon, chives and crème fraîche.
-My son likes them raw over a salad.
+My son likes the yolks raw over a salad.

 Next time, I plan on getting a larger quantity of quail eggs and pickling them in beet juice!